eightys3v3n/connecter/README.md

 # SSH Connector
 A script that tries to connect to a configured host using the fastest method possible of IP/DNS through port forwarding or through a Tor hidden service.
+Also configurable ports to forward from local to server (see Auto-port forwarding)

 ## Requires:
 ### Client on Arch Linux